ASE A6 Electrical Electronics Practice Test

 - D. The mirror and seat controller connect to the high-speed controller area network.

 Answer A is wrong.
-The CAN system contains different classes or network speeds, according to the controller.
+Different networks have different classes and speeds.
 Different controller messages have priority or dominance over other recessive messages.

 Answer B is correct.
 Twisted pair and shielded wiring prevent RFI and MFI interference.